 Squirrels, rabbits, and gophers were continually scurrying down into their holes, out of harm's way.
 Indeed, these tiny animals had so honeycombed the surface of the ground as to make it dangerous to ride anywhere off the roadway faster than at a walk.
 The caravan stretched out in a thin line along a road the surface of which seemed no smoother than the open field.
 Only in this way was it possible to avoid stumbling, dropping a load, and perhaps breaking a leg.

 Only the earliest visitors to the region witnessed L.A.'s indigenous prairie, which was destroyed long before parking lots and subdivisions replaced the region's wild flatlands.
 As the presence of Europeans grew, invasive Mediterranean species—transported accidentally or intentionally from the Old World—began to supplant the native flora.
 Horses and longhorn cattle, introduced by Spanish missionaries and allowed to graze freely over the valleys and coastal plain, disrupted the careful balance of the ecosystem.
-The final end of the prairie could perhaps be dated to the disappearance of its keystone species, the grizzly bear, which Angelenos hunted to local extinction in 1897.
+The final end of the prairie could perhaps be dated to the disappearance of its keystone species, the grizzly bear, which Angelenos hunted to local extinction in the 1890s.

 Our city's native landscape may be lost today, but reminders of the city's ecological history abound.